karinearzoine/ThoughtsBlog/_posts/2015-08-02-my-first-post.md

 Here it is.

 At the age of 15, I've developed some dermatological problems on my face, mainly cheeks, and chest.
 I would get these big red spots that could take days to leave.
 After seeing many doctors, I was diagnost with [lupus](https://en.wikipedia.org/wiki/Systemic_lupus_erythematosus).
-It still didn't make any sense to me because it didn't explain all my symptoms.
+However, it still didn't make any sense to me because it didn't explain some of my other symptoms.

 In January 2014, it really started to get bad.
 I was tired all the time, I couldn't concentrate in class, I was more moody than ever, I've developed hormonal dysfunctions and I was so swollen that sometimes it got hard to breath, let alone get dressed.
 I stayed that way until June hoping it'll pass.
 I had to see a picture of myself to realize that something was wrong with my body and it wasn't lupus causing it.